 Q: Do women with DCIS need to be treated?

-Q: What are the treatments for DCIS?
+Q: What are the treatments?

 Treatment typically includes surgery, sometimes followed by radiation and/or hormonal therapy.
 The type of surgery performed is usually a lumpectomy, in which only the abnormal tissue and a layer of surrounding tissue are removed.
 Sometimes a mastectomy is performed, in which the entire breast is removed.
 Mastectomy may be recommended if the DCIS is very extensive and the surgeon cannot remove it entirely with a lumpectomy.